 The purpose of technology is to bring in efficiencies, but it achieves just the opposite in the absence of the right training.
 In-app training or just-in-time interventions with micro-learning modules work best.

 Keep the training contextual and specific; a role- or function-based structure does not overburden users with information that they might not need.
 When structured in focused modules with clearly defined learning objectives, users can access the required training easily.

 Effective training programs need to be continuous.
 Information is lost over time when there is no attempt to retrain.

 To ensure stickiness, a training plan should include interventions at regular intervals.
-Use strategies such as meet the SME/process champion, tests, videos, mailers, Q&A, and follow-up sessions.
+Use strategies such as meeting the SME/process champion, tests, videos, mailers, Q&A, and follow-up sessions.